davidquinn/psi-header/README.md

 # Extension Settings
 It is quite possible to use this extension without making any changes to your VSCode's setting (although you probably want to set up a couple of variable values like author and company at least).
 Extensive configuration options are available should you wish to get your hands dirty.

-Settings can be added as User and/or Workspace settings - VSCode handles the majik of merging them together.
-Workspace settings take precedence over User settings.
+Settings can be added as User and/or Workspace and/or WorkspaceFolder settings - VSCode handles the majik of merging them together.
+Workspace Folder settings take precedence over Workspace settings which take precedence over User settings (which in turn take precendce over Default values).

 * `psi-header.config`: Some global defaults:
   * `forceToTop`: If true, it will ignore the current cursor position and insert the header at the top of the document.